-Distribution: Grant and Douglas Counties, Washington.
+Distribution: Occurring east of the Cascades crest in Grant and Douglas counties in Washington.

 Habitat: Shallow, vernally-moist soils in low, open areas.

 Scapose perennial from one or more ovoid bulbs, the inner coats reddish to white, the outer coats gray to brown; with a thin inner membrane showing a distinct network pattern.

 Leaves 2, narrow, concave-convex, persisting at maturity, shorter than the scape; scape strongly thickened below the umbel, with a definite constriction between the swollen apex of the scape and the umbel; scape usually 2-3 dm. tall, terete.